Click to toggle navigation menu.

 Regulatory defense and fines

 A data breach can trigger regulatory investigations by state attorneys general, the FTC, and industry-specific regulators such as HHS for healthcare businesses or financial regulators for businesses subject to GLBA.
 Regulatory coverage pays for the legal defense costs of responding to those investigations.
 Many policies also cover the resulting fines and penalties, though some jurisdictions limit or prohibit the insurability of certain fines.
 This varies by carrier and policy form and is worth confirming explicitly before you buy.
+For more on how regulatory coverage works, see our post on whether cyber insurance covers regulatory fines.

 Network security liability